 Have you ever dreamed of traveling the world on the cheap or even for free?
-Travel hacking may be the way to go for you!
-With a little bit of planning and effort, it’s actually possible to do just that by using credit card sign-up bonuses and other such tools.
+Our guide to travel hacking 101 may show you the way to travel for free.
+With a little bit of planning and effort, it’s actually possible to do just that by using credit card sign-up bonuses and other such tools to earn points and miles travel.

-We have been travel hacking since 2012 and traveling as nomads, non-stop since 2017.
+We have been travel hacking since 2012 and traveling as nomads, non-stop since 2017 using points and miles travel.
 Most of our flights have been in business or first class.
 However, we mostly pay less than economy class tickets and at times even travel for free.
 Yes, for free!

 In addition, our hotel stays are usually at a very low rate with upgrades to suites or even over-the water bungalows.
 And some of our hotel stays are for free as well!

 So how do we do this?!
-Read on to find out.
+Read on about our points and miles travel to find out how we travel for free – or very inexpensively!

 Disclosure – if you do click through our credit card referral link and get the card through the link, we may get some extra points/miles and so may you.
 Keep in mind that we always recommend credit cards that we use regularly and the ones that have the best sign up bonuses.